nimiq/developer-center/migration/faqs.md

 #### Can I deposit more than the minimum required as a pre-registered validator?

 Yes.
 Any NIM amount exceeding the minimum deposit of 100 000 NIM will be considered stake, but only if it exceeds the minimum stake of 100 NIM.
-If the excess does not meet this minimum, it will be burned.
+If the deposit does not meet this minimum, it will be burned.

 #### Will my balance remain intact during the transition?